 The amendment is effective for annual reporting periods beginning on or after January 1, 2022 with earlier adoption permitted.
-The amendments have no material impact
+The amendments have no material impact on the Group.

 - Amendments to PFRS 9, Financial Instruments, Fees in the '10 per cent' test for derecognition of financial liabilities